ESOS-Lab/HEAPO/HEAPO_x86_2.6.32/Kernel/readme.txt

   # reboot

-update-grub 명령을 실행 시(update-grub command implement)
+update-grub 명령을 실행 시(When update-grub command implement)

 sh: getcwd() failed: No such file or directory
 sh: getcwd() failed: No such file or directory